cooeeai/tombot/README.md

 Includes Scala API for Facebook Messenger.

-Simple test at this stage.
-Will echo any message, except when `/buy` slash command is used, which will return a "Call To Action" (CTA) bubble showing product details and option to buy.

 Integrates the following services:
 * Address Service using [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start)
 * Alchemy Keywords Service from [IBM Bluemix](http://www.ibm.com/watson/developercloud/alchemy-language.html)